Summary The Speed and Strength

 The Hell 'N Back jacket liner is breathable and water

-which is listed as breathable in addition to the claimed
+which is listed as breathable in addition to the claimed waterproof

-lining of the Hell 'N Back pants, so apparently the Hell 'N Back series
+the Hell 'N Back pants, so apparently the Hell 'N Back series

-is the top of the line offering from
+is the top of the line offering from Speed and Strength.

 Version Control: ST, SX or...?

 One thing we all agree on -- the names that these jackets and